mitmedialab/Resenv-MA-MASensors/README.md

 python Main.py <output_file_prefix>
 ```

-# Edit which sensors are used:
+## Edit which sensors are used
-In SensorCellectionServer.py edit the parameter
+In SensorCellectionServer.py edit the parameter:
 ```
 # Edit here what sensors are used
 use_E4_L = False